 It’s easy to go overboard with purchases at the farmers market the first couple of weeks of the spring.
 You come home with a lot of beautiful, fresh, local strawberries, rhubarb, spinach, herbs, and asparagus with every intention of creating culinary masterpieces.
 We have plenty of recipes in our MNN archives so your good intentions don't go to waste.

-- Cream of Dandelion Soup – Yes, you can forage for the dandelion greens in your yard, but many farmers markets also sell them for those who don’t want to forage or those who don’t have a yard.
+Yes, you can forage for the dandelion greens in your yard to make this unique soup, but many farmers markets also sell them for those who don’t want to forage or those who don’t have a yard.

 Chives are plentiful in the spring and should be easily available at the farmers market.
 If you have a fresh cheese stand at your market that sells farm-made ricotta, I highly suggest you use it in this appetizer.